inbo/n2khab-monitoring/git_workflow.md

 - (C) Keeping commits coherent (different things being addressed by different commits).
 - (C) Fixing a bug in the code.

-As long as the involved commits were _not pushed_ to the remote, all these reasons are OK to rewrite local history and make the commit history more accessible.
+As long as the involved commits were _not pushed_ to the remote, all these reasons are OK to rewrite local history (with `git rebase`) and make the commit history more accessible.
 See also the advice before about not pushing commit by commit, especially in pull requests, if that is not needed.

 ### Force-pushing

-If however the involved commits have been pushed already, only situation A is really essential and justify force-pushing.
+If however the involved commits have been pushed already, only situation A is really essential and always justify force-pushing.

-For reasons B and C, it depends on the impact you will cause.
+For reasons B and C, it depends on the impact you will cause for co-workers.
-Also, B is more relevant than C, as it causes confusion or misunderstanding.
+Also, B is more relevant than C, as a bad message causes confusion or misunderstanding.

 The fact that direct commits to a single branch are only done by you as the branch's maintainer allows for some nuance.
 For B and C, it depends on: